 - Do not leave the gate open while you are in your garden.
 They will be happy to hide out until you leave.

 Rabbits will gnaw on woody plants, like blueberries and hydrangeas, especially in the winter.
 They will also girdle young trees and shrubs, chewing the bark down to the heartwood in a circle near the base of the tree.
 This opens the tree to disease and insect infestation and can effectively kill a young tree.
-To protect freestanding plants, encircle them with 2 - 4-foot high fencing.
+To protect freestanding plants, encircle them with two- to four-foot-high fencing.
 You don't have to bury it, but make sure there is no access at ground level.
 And keep the fencing several inches from the trunk of the plant.

 Remember that snow cover will allow the rabbits to reach higher up on the plants.
 If you routinely get several feet of snow, make your fencing higher.

 Rabbits have wide-ranging tastes and there are many plants they will nibble on.
 In my yard, pansies, hydrangeas, blueberry stems, pea plants, bean plants, young pepper plants, beet greens and Swiss chard and the most favored plants, besides clover and violets.